Plains-wanderer

 The Plains-wander is a species which tends to responds to varying seasonal conditions, which in normal circumstance would mean the population increases during optimal seasons and decreased during droughts.
 The problem today is there have been so many changes to its natural habitat and reductions to its former range that populations have not been able to recover.

-The current number of plains-wanderers across Australia is estimated to be somewhere between 250 and 1000 birds, representing a record low for the species (National Recovery Plan 2016).
+The (National Recovery Plan 2016) estimates the Plains-wanderers population across Australia to be somewhere between 250 and 1000 birds, representing a record low for the species.

 Threats